Rubyx-IO/d6-developer-portal/index.md

 ```

 #### Complete source code
 Here is the complete source code for the sample.
-Replace `projectID` with hte ID of your project to test the function.
+Replace `projectID` with the ID of your project to be able to test the function.

 ```python
 from google.cloud import bigquery